open-eid/open-eid.github.io/ID_software_architecture_files/docs/index.md

 *   CGI Estonia ([https://www.cgi.ee/et](https://www.cgi.ee/et)).

 Development of ID-software has been mainly done in Estonia, however, the ID-software is released for international usage.
-The software is distributed open-source (mainly under LGPL/BSD licence) and is accessible from the following locations:
+The software is distributed open-source (mainly under LGPL/BSD/MIT licence) and is accessible from the following locations:

-*   GitHub repository for the source code, wiki documentation, beta and (optionally) production versions of binary packages: [https://github.com/open-eid](https://github.com/open-eid).
+*   GitHub repository for the source code, wiki documentation, beta and (optionally) production versions of binary packages: [https://github.com/open-eid](https://github.com/open-eid) and [https://github.com/web-eid](https://github.com/web-eid).
 *   Release repository for production versions of binaries: [https://www.id.ee/en/article/install-id-software/](https://www.id.ee/en/article/install-id-software/)

 ID-software components can be logically divided in the following groups: